Skip to code content (skip section selection)

 FLOOD INSURANCE RATE MAP (FIRM).
 An official map of a community, on which FEMA has delineated both the areas of special flood hazard and the risk premium zones applicable to the community.

-FLOOD-PRONE AREA.
+FLOOD PRONE AREA.
 Any land area acknowledged by a community as being susceptible to inundation by water from any source.
-See “flood” as defined in this section.
+(See FLOOD)

 FLOOD PROTECTION GRADE (FPG).
 The elevation of the regulatory flood plus two feet at any given location in the SFHA.
-See “freeboard” as defined in this section.
+(See FREEBOARD)

 FLOODPLAIN MANAGEMENT.
 The operation of an overall program of corrective and preventive measures for reducing flood damage and preserving and enhancing, where possible, natural resources in the floodplain, including but not limited to emergency preparedness plans, flood control works, floodplain management regulations, and open space plans.